-Obtaining documentation from applicants and participants that is acceptable as evidence of social security numbers documentation of an individual's SSN.
+Obtaining documentation from applicants and participants that is acceptable as evidence of social security numbers numbers.
+The retention of the EIV Summary Report or Income Report is adequate documentation of an individual's SSN.

 Making a copy of the original documentation submitted, returning it to the individual, and retaining a copy in the file folder